 [...]
 X11Forwarding yes

-Save and close the file.
+Press Ctrl+O to save and Ctrl+X to close the file.
 Restart sshd service to effect the changes:

 # systemctl restart sshd